-On April 3, 2013, the Administrator entered into sub-administration agreements with Carlyle Employee Co. and CELF Advisors LLP ("CELF").
-Pursuant to the agreements, Carlyle Employee Co. and CELF provide or provided the Administrator with access to personnel.
-The sub-administration agreement between the Administrator and CELF was terminated, effective as of February 26, 2018.
+On April 3, 2013, the Administrator entered into a sub-administration agreement with Carlyle Employee Co.
+Pursuant to this agreement, Carlyle Employee Co. provides the Administrator with access to personnel.

 On April 3, 2013, the Administrator entered into a sub-administration agreement with State Street Bank and Trust Company (as amended, the "State Street Sub-Administration Agreement").
-On March 11, 2015, the Board, including a majority of the Independent Directors, approved an amendment to the State Street Sub-Administration Agreement.
-The initial term of the State Street Sub-Administration Agreement ended on April 1, 2015 and, unless terminated earlier, the State Street Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Independent Directors.
+Unless terminated earlier, the State Street Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Independent Directors.
+On May 6, 2019, the Company's Board, including a majority of the Independent Directors, approved the continuance of the State Street Sub-Administration Agreement for a one-year period.
 The State Street Sub-Administration Agreement may be terminated upon at least 60 days' written notice and without penalty by the vote of a majority of the outstanding securities of the Company, or by the vote of the Board or by either party to the State Street Sub-Administration Agreement.

-For the years ended December 31, 2017 and 2016, fees incurred in connection with the State Street Sub-Administration Agreement, which amounted to \$725 thousand and \$602 thousand, respectively, were included in other general and administrative in the Consolidated Statements of Operations included in the Annual Report.
-As of December 31, 2017 and 2016, \$196 thousand and \$159 thousand, respectively, were unpaid and included in other accrued expenses and liabilities in the Consolidated Statements of Assets and Liabilities included in the Annual Report.
+For the year ended December 31, 2019, fees incurred in connection with the State Street Sub-Administration Agreement, which amounted to \$755,000, was included in other general and administrative in the Consolidated Statements of Operations included in the Annual Report.
+As of December 31, 2019, \$380,000 was unpaid and included in other accrued expenses and liabilities in the Consolidated Statements of Assets and Liabilities included in the Annual Report.